Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-\begin{proof} The $\NP$-complete problem we reduce to \textsc{min bp sm forced} is \textsc{exact maximal matching}.
-As previously mentioned, this problem is $\NP$-complete even for graphs where all vertices representing men have degree two, while all vertices of the other color class have degree three~\cite{OMa07}.
-Hence suppose we are given an instance $\mathcal I$ of this restriction, comprising a graph $G =(U_0 \cup W_0, E)$ and an integer $K$.
-In this proof, we construct a \textsc{min bp sm forced} instance $\mathcal{I'}$ with a single forced edge in such a way that there is a maximal matching of cardinality $K$ in $\mathcal{I}$ if and only if there is a matching containing the forced edge and admitting exactly $|U_0|+|W_0|$ blocking edges in~$\mathcal{I'}$.
+\begin{proof} The $\NP$-complete problem we reduce to {\sc min bp sm forced dec} is {\sc exact maximal matching}.
+As previously mentioned, this problem is $\NP$-complete even for graphs where all vertices representing men have degree two, while all vertices of the other side have degree three~\cite{OMa07}.
+Hence suppose we are given an instance $\mathcal I=(G,K)$ of this restriction, where in $G$, $U_0$ and $W_0$ are the two colour classes and $E$ is the edge set.

+In this proof, we construct a {\sc min bp sm forced dec} instance $\mathcal{I'}=(G',O',Q,K')$ with a single forced edge in such a way that there is a maximal matching of cardinality $K$ in $\mathcal{I}$ if and only if there is a matching containing the forced edge and admitting exactly $K'=|U_0|+|W_0|$ blocking edges in~$\mathcal{I'}$.
 Our construction is based on ideas presented in~\cite{BMM10}.

-Without loss of generality we can assume that all vertices in $U_0$ are of degree two, whereas all vertices in $W_0$ have degree three.
-All vertices label their edges in an arbitrary but fixed order.
+All vertices in $G$ rank their edges in an arbitrary but fixed order.
 We will refer to these labels when constructing~$\mathcal{I'}$.
 We now describe~$\mathcal{I'}$.

-The vertex set of graph $G'$ in $\mathcal{I'}$ can be partitioned into seven sets: $U$, $V$, $W$, $Z$, $S$, $X$ and~$Y$.
-Specific subgraphs of $G'$ are referred as $u$-gadgets, $w$-gadgets, a special gadget containing the forced edge.
+The vertex set of graph $G'$ in $\mathcal{I'}$ can be partitioned into seven sets: $U$, $V$, $W$, $Z$, $S_1$, $S_2$, $X$ and~$Y$, where $U\cup V\cup X\cup S_1$ are the men and $W\cup Z\cup Y\cup S_2$ are the women.
+Specific subgraphs of $G'$ are referred to as $u$-gadgets, $w$-gadgets, together with a special gadget containing the forced edge; see Figure~\ref{fi:gadgets_q1}.
 Aside from these, $G'$ also contains some extra vertices, the so-called \emph{garbage collectors}, partitioned into two sets: $X$ and~$Y$.
 Later we will see that these garbage collectors are paired to the vertices not covered by the matching in~$G$.
-Therefore, $|X| = |W_0| - K$ and $|Y| = |U_0| - K$.
+To that end, $|X| = |W_0| - K$ and $|Y| = |U_0| - K$.
+The whole construction is illustrated in Figure~\ref{fi:minbpsmforcedq1}.